All of our content is written by humans, not robots. Learn More

 Is uTorrent Safe?

 Yes, uTorrent is, in and of itself, safe when used properly.
 No spyware or malware will come from installing the program if it comes from an official website.
-However, that doesn’t mean that it’s 100 percent safe.
+However, that doesn’t mean that it’s 100% safe.
 There are plenty of bad actors in the torrenting world who want to infect your computer, and you might get exposed to them via uTorrent.
 That’s why we recommend torrenting with caution, ideally only downloading files from credible users.
 It’s also crucial to keep an eye out for files ending in .exe or .bat, which are often affiliated with scripts that can plague your system with malware.

 How a VPN Protects You